jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Do not ghost recruiters

 # Decision
-You may interact with a number of companies during your internship process.
+You may interact with several companies during your internship process.
 Consider an `Internship` folder on your computer with subfolders for each company you've interacted with.
 The company subfolders could include artifacts such as:
 * Company information